 Gender Discrimination or Gender Harassment: Prohibited sex discrimination includes discrimination based on the person's gender, but which is not sexual in nature.
-Methodist University's policies prohibit gender-based harassment, which means unwelcome conduct based on an individual's actual or perceived sex, including discrimination or harassment based on sexual orientation, gender expression, or nonconformity with sex stereotyping.
+Methodist University's policies prohibit gender-based harassment, which means unwelcome conduct based on an individual's actual or perceived sex, including discrimination or harassment on the basis of sexual orientation, gender expression, or nonconformity with sex stereotyping.

-Notice: A report of sexual harassment to the Title IX Coordinator/Deputy Title IX Coordinator that provides actual notice but that does not meet the standard of formal complaint, as defined herein.
-Any person may report sex discrimination, including sexual harassment (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment), in person, by mail, by telephone, or by electronic mail, using the contact information listed for the Title IX Coordinator/Deputy Title IX Coordinator, or by any other means that results in the Title IX Coordinator/Deputy Title IX Coordinator receiving the person's verbal or written report.
+Notice: A report of sex discrimination.
+Any person may report sex discrimination, including sexual harassment or sex-based harassment (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment), in person, by mail, by telephone, or by electronic mail, using the contact information listed for the Title IX Coordinator/Deputy Title IX Coordinator, or by any other means that results in the Title IX Coordinator/Deputy Title IX Coordinator receiving the person's verbal or written report.
 Such a report may be made at any time (including during non-business hours) by using the telephone number or electronic mail address, or by mail to the office address, listed for the Title IX Coordinator/Deputy Title IX Coordinator.
+Certain employees of the University are required to report any alleged sex discrimination.